Generic MCP Configuration

 HTTP Transport

-If your client requires HTTP, start Glider in HTTP mode and point the client at the URL:
+If your client requires HTTP, start Glider in HTTP mode and point the client at the URL.
+Async tools use a 20 minute server-side default timeout; change it with --default-timeout using values like 45s, 30m, or 0:

 # Start Glider in HTTP mode